kbelleau/sebastian/README.md

 ssh to each host in "./hostlist" as the user "admin" and run the command `uname -r`.
 Output in a CSV format.

 `oneshot -c -u larry /tmp/hostlist "grep -i 'pretty' /etc/os-release | cut -d '=' -f2 | tr -d '\"'" | tee output.csv`
 ssh to each host in "/tmp/hostlist" as the user "larry" and run the command `grep -i 'pretty' /etc/os-release | cut -d '=' -f2 | tr -d '"'` while using `tee` to write the output to the file "output.csv" and to your terminal.
 Notice the escape character before the double-quote within the command.

+`oneshot -t ../hostlist`
+run the ssh "test" against `../hostlist`.
+You will automatically add new hosts' public keys to your `~/.ssh/known_hosts` file, and you will get a warning if a key has changed.
+Use this option to verify connectivity and/or conduct ssh related troubleshooting.